Defamation vs. False Light: What Is the Difference?

 - The information is highly offensive or embarrassing to a reasonable person of ordinary sensibilities.

-- The defendant must have published the information with reckless disregard as to its offensiveness.
+- The defendant must have published the information with reckless disregard for its offensiveness.

 A false light claim is usually easier to bring than a defamation claim.

 Take, for example, a newspaper article about the issue of child molestation in certain churches.
-If the editor includes a photograph of an innocent priest who has not been accused of or otherwise associated with child molestation, the newspaper may be liable for false light, since the inclusion of the photograph implies that the priest is involved in child molestation.
-In a defamation action, the newspaper-defendant would simply assert that no statement was actually made about the photographed priest and child molestation.
+If the editor includes a photograph of an innocent priest who has not been accused of (or otherwise associated with) child molestation, the newspaper may be liable for false light.
+This is the case because including the photograph implies that the priest is involved in child molestation.
+In a defamation action, the newspaper would simply assert that no statement was actually made about the photographed priest and child molestation.

-As you can you probably tell, false light is a powerful cause of action for a plaintiff because it allows for a holistic assessment of published information and the context in which such information is placed.
-A great deal of potentially injurious commentary merely implicates or speculates, but doesn't go so far as to make a direct, false statement.
+As you can probably tell, false light is a powerful cause of action for a plaintiff because it allows for a complete and total assessment of published information and the context in which such information is placed.
+A great deal of commentary that is likely to cause injury merely implies false statement.
+It does not need to cause injury directly.
+It may do so by implication alone.

 The Differences Between Defamation and False Light

-Where defamation is meant to protect a person from injury to their reputation, false light is meant to protect a person from the offense or embarrassment that arises from a misleading or untrue implication.
-This core difference leads to practical differences that affect how the parties approach an issue of reputational harm.
+Defamation is meant to protect a person from injury to their reputation, while false light is meant to protect a person from the offense or embarrassment that arises from a misleading or untrue implied statement.
+This distinction leads to practical differences affecting how the parties approach an issue of harm related to reputation.
+The practical differences are as follows:

 - A defamatory statement need only be made to one other person, but a false light disclosure must be made to a large enough group of people to be considered a 'public' disclosure.

 - Defamation is meant to protect reputation.
 A non-offensive statement about a person can harm their reputation.
 As such, defamation does not require that the statement be offensive or embarrassing.
-False light, on the other hand, demands that the supposed implication be offensive or embarrassing.
+False light, on the other hand, demands that the supposed implication be offensive or embarrassing to a reasonable person of ordinary sensibilities.

-- False light demands that the defendant has made the implication or misleading statement/disclosure with reckless disregard.
+- False light demands that the defendant has made the implication or misleading statement or disclosure with reckless disregard.
 This is a high standard.
 Defamation, on the other hand, only demands the reckless disregard standard if the plaintiff is a public figure or limited public figure.

 - Truth is a complete defense to defamation.
-False light is affected by the truth defense differently.
+In a different way, false light is affected by the truth defense.
 A defendant's true statement about a plaintiff may not be used to save the defendant if the implication is false.
 However, if the defendant's implication about the plaintiff is true, then it will serve as a defense to a false light claim.

 Involved in a Defamation or False Light Suit?
 Speak with a Lawyer

-Having your reputation impuned or questioned is unpleasant for anyone, but can also cause real and lasting harm.
-Whether you were defamed or cast in a false light -- or sued for such an act -- the outcome of the case will depend on not only the facts in the case but also how those facts are represented.
+It's unpleasant to have your reputation challenged or questioned.
+It can also be traumatic under many circumstances.
+Whether you were defamed or cast in a false light -- or sued for such an act -- the outcome of the case will depend on the facts and how they are presented.
 Consider speaking with a defamation lawyer to learn more.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help